istvan-derda/dev-docs/docs/recommended-resources.md

-# Resources I like to recommend
+# Resources I Like to Recommend

 ## On Languages